Sienci-Labs/Resources/lmmk2/the-basics/ncfs_mk2_workholding.md

 Some clamping methods are strong but get in the way, while others keep a low profile but aren't quite as strong.
 Play around with these methods to see which ones you can use individually or in combination for your ideal setup.

 The ultimate goals are to safely hold your piece in place, and help you make more stuff, in less time.
+Click one of these shortcut buttons if you want to examine what options are available for your table, see workholding options by project or simply see a list of workholding options.

 <div style="display: flex; justify-content: center; gap: 20px;">
     <a href="#table-setup"